Rail at center of Quebec town tragedy and heart of its recovery

 Lac-Megantic is located in the less prosperous part of Quebec’s Eastern Townships, a region with a 6.4 percent unemployment rate, lower than the provincial average.

 The town’s namesake lake, a deep blue expanse of water that is close to two provincial parks, and nearby mountains covered with dark pine and birch trees, attract hundreds of thousands of visitors a year.
-Very little oil made it into the lake.
+Very little oil from the wrecked tanker cars made it into the lake.

 Still, Lac-Megantic is primarily an industrial town, with an industrial park east of its downtown.
 Even before the crash, many houses and businesses had been put up for sale or for rent on Rue Laval, the town’s main artery.
 Locals said jobs can be hard to find.

-Roy-Laroche, who invited people to visit the town and nearby tourist sites in the wake of the disaster, said on Sunday that visitors should know that a large wall had been erected around the site to prevent anybody from watching the investigation.

-“Thank you for being here, thank you for coming to support us, but I don’t want to cause too much disappointment.
-You can’t see what’s going on,” she said in a briefing.

-Lac-Megantic’s mayor and business leaders said they want to build a temporary track to connect to parts of the railway outside the restricted investigation area.
+As the disaster site is still an active crime scene investigation that is likely to be closed for weeks, Lac-Megantic’s mayor and business leaders said they want to build a temporary track that would connect to parts of the railway outside the restricted red zone.
 The timing is uncertain.

 “We have no sense whatsoever of when we’ll be able to examine any possible solution,” Roy-Laroche told Reuters.
 “The rail is essential to our industries.”